 6. Kelsey Creek Park.
 If ‘Old McDonald’ is one of the songs in your musical repertoire these days, a trip to Kelsey Creek Park in Bellevue is a must.
 Kids love visiting the cows, horses, bunnies, chickens, sheep, pigs and more at this fab farm in the heart of Bellevue.
 The playground is the perfect size for toddlers with swings, seesaws, and climbing toys.
 Plus, walking trails wind through the park, over the creek, and by the pastures.
 Pack a picnic lunch and make a day of it!

 7. Get Crafty!
 When you’ve spent all week-long doing activities with the kids, it’s kind of nice to hand them off to daddy for a Saturday morning adventure.
-We suggest craft sessions that range from free to $5 such as the ones at Lakeshore Learning in Bellevue and Bellevue Arts Museum to ones at Seattle ReCreative and these other popular spots.
+We suggest craft sessions that range from free to $5 such as the ones at Lakeshore Learning in Bellevue and the Bellevue Arts Museum to ones at Seattle ReCreative and these other popular spots.
 Make room on the fridge!